joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs_part_2.md

 !{{./break_out_of_loop.c}}

 ## Special types of loops
-The following are special types of loops we have in C.
+The following are special types of loops.

 ### Infinite loops
 These are loops that have the potential to run forever.